 Step 2: you have to come in the P.E.
 Department (Móricz Zsigmond körút 22, 3rd Youth Hostel) to choose sport course

 If you have any question don't hesitate to ask: nvkata@med.unideb.hu

-Subject: BASIC PSYCHOLOGY I. Year, Semester: 2nd year/1st semester
+Subject: BASIC PSYCHOLOGY I.

 Introduction, course requirements.
-Topics and methods of psychology.
-Psychological functions and behavior
+Topics, fields, history and methods of psychology.
+Psychological functions and behavior.